duke-libraries/tripod3/README.md

 Getting Started
 ===============

-Included in this repository is a Vagrantfile and related shell script for setting up a standard Ubuntu 12.04 LTS 64-bit VM provisioned to run the [Blacklight quickstart application](https://github.com/projectblacklight/blacklight/wiki/Quickstart#creating-a-new-application-the-hard-way).
+Included in this repository is a Vagrantfile and related shell script for setting up a standard Ubuntu 12.04 LTS 64-bit VM provisioned to run the [Hydra application](https://github.com/projecthydra/hydra/wiki/Dive-into-Hydra).

 To set up this VM for running Blacklight: